 2002 - The North Dakota State Board of Higher Education officially recognizes NDSCS as a Centennial College.

-2005 - NDSCS expanded its welding technology program to the Fargo site.
-NDSCS kicked off the Center for Nanoscience Technology in Fargo.
+2005 - NDSCS expands its welding technology program to the Fargo location and kicks off the Center for Nanoscience Technology at NDSCS-Fargo.

-2007 - A $1.5 million renovation began on the Earl "Skip" Bute Alumni Stadium and Frank Vertin Field.
+2007 - A $1.5 million renovation begins on the Earl "Skip" Bute Alumni Stadium and the Frank Vertin Field.

-2009 - Wilbur A. Lunday, an NDSCS alumnus, and his wife Betty, both deceased, donated more than $1 million to the College.
-NDSCS launched the first Give Kids a Smile day and, along with several area dentists, provided $11,000 in free dental services to 50 qualifying area children.
-In January, NDSCS announced the journey worker track program that offers college credit for completed federally-approved apprenticeship training.
-NDSCS launched social media initiatives including Facebook and Twitter.
+2009 - Wilbur A. Lunday, an NDSCS alumnus, and his wife Betty, both deceased, donate more than $1 million to the College.
+NDSCS launches the first Give Kids a Smile day and along with several area dentists, provide $11,000 in free dental services to 50 qualifying area children.
+In January, NDSCS announces the journey worker track program that offers college credit for completed federally-approved apprenticeship training.
+NDSCS also launches social media initiatives including Facebook and Twitter.

-2012 - In April, a $10.5 million Bisek Hall diesel building expansion project broke ground, and in May, a $9 million renovation began on Forkner and Riley halls.
+2012 - In April, a $10.5 million Bisek Hall diesel building expansion project breaks ground, and in May, a $9 million renovation begins on Forkner and Riley halls.

 You have a few options from this point.
 The first and most recommended option would be to download one of the browsers below.
 If that is not possible, the second suggestion would be to update your current browser, you can follow the update link below for that.
 Otherwise, the site will still function in its current state, but in a limited capacity.